Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

-Last weekend we stayed at the Novotel, Southampton to extend a festive day out into a festive weekend.
+We really enjoy exploring more of the UK and finding family friendly hotels to stay at during our adventures.
+Last weekend we stayed at the Novotel Southampton hotel on West Quay Road to extend a festive day out into a festive weekend.
 The Novotel is situated close to West Quay shopping centre and also Southampton Docks – so a great base for both travel and entertainment.

 The hotel had its own private car park which costs £8 a day to park for hotel guests and as soon as we walked into the hotel we were greeted with such a bright and airy reception – complete with beautiful Christmas tree!